Twin 6-Year-Old Brothers Save Toddler From Drowning After She Falls In Hotel Pool’s Deep End

 According to CBS, a pair of 6-year-old twin brothers saved a girl toddler from drowning in a hotel pool in Orlando, Florida, last week.

 The boys, named Bryant and Peyton Switzer, live in Ohio.
 Their mother, Amy Walters, works for a financial services organization called Modern Woodmen Fraternal Financial along with her fiancé, DJ Deiter.
-The couple have five sons, of which the twins are the youngest.
+The couple has five sons, of which the twins are the youngest.

 Attending the national sales convention in Orlando was a good chance to take the 6-year-olds to Disney World, Walters told CBS News.